hmrc/mongo-caching/README.md

 ```
 For Java 7 use a version <= 0.7.1

+## Migration

+### 7.x.x

+Supports Play 2.6, 2.7, 2.8 (Scala 2.12)

+* `CacheController` has been removed.
+The code (from v6.x.x) can be included in the client service if required.
+* The deprecated `CacheRepository` has been removed.
+Use `CacheMongoRepository` instead.
-For Play 2.7, it requires `play.allowGlobalApplication = true` in application.conf.
+* `play.allowGlobalApplication = true` is no longer required in your application.conf to use this library.

 ## Usage